Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Related Work

 Various works in computer vision also used GANs to adapt the affect of images.
-For instance, researchers used GANs to adapt source domain images so their emotional probability distributions aligned with the target domain, enabling emotional classifiers to be applied across different datasets \cite{zhao2019cycleemotiongan, zhao2018emotiongan}.
-Similarly, GAN-based style transfer techniques have been used to apply the style of an emotional reference image to an input, either globally \cite{zhu2022emotional} or at the object level via semantic segmentation, using multiple reference images for different objects in the scene \cite{chen2020image}.
+For instance, GANs have been used to adapt source images so their emotional distributions align with a target domain, enabling cross-dataset emotion classification \cite{zhao2019cycleemotiongan, zhao2018emotiongan}.
+Building on content and style disentanglement \cite{huang2018multimodal,lee2018diverse}, other GAN-based methods transfer the style of an emotional reference image to an input image.
+This can be done globally \cite{zhu2022emotional} or at the object level using semantic segmentation and multiple reference images for different objects \cite{chen2020image}.

-While the approaches presented above used reference images to represent a target emotional state, other works rely on emotional classifiers or regressors to generate or adapt images based on specified sentiments.
+While the approaches presented above used reference images to represent a target emotional state, other works rely on emotional classifiers or regressors to generate images based on specified sentiments.
 For instance, a specialized GAN architecture has been proposed to generate emotional landscape images from noise, guided by reference values in the valence-arousal space \cite{park2020emotional}.
 Another approach modifies the latent noise vector of a pre-trained GAN to shift images' valence, using a regressor to verify if the desired emotional change was achieved \cite{goetschalckx2019ganalyze}.

-The generative approaches proposed in this work are the first to achieve emotional image-to-image adaptation using only a regressor as the information source for the generative models.
-This regressor is essential to all methods, as it provides the fine-grained conditional control needed for our use case.
-We are also the first to demonstrate how emotional image adaptation can be achieved using a diffusion model.